Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: Introduction

-All the aforementioned DL based CSI feedback schemes are based on the assumption that the downlink channels are accurately known to the user, which is actually impossible in practical communication systems.
-Downlink channel estimation must be carried out to attain the downlink CSI before sending it back and the performance of channel feedback relies heavily on that of channel estimation.
-However, the channel characteristics of massive MIMO systems are so complex that the traditional channel estimation algorithms generally lack the capability of detecting the real-time variation of the channel conditions and may consume large resources to accomplish the nonlinear reconstruction procedures.
+All the aforementioned DL based CSI feedback schemes are based on the assumption that the downlink channels are accurately known to the user, which is actually impossible in practical communication systems \cite{mashhadi2020deep}.
+Downlink channel estimation must be carried out to attain the downlink CSI before sending the estimated CSI back and the performance of channel feedback relies heavily on that of channel estimation.
+However, the channel characteristics of massive MIMO systems are so complex that traditional channel estimation algorithms generally lack the capability of detecting the real-time variation of channel conditions and may consume large resources to accomplish nonlinear reconstruction procedures.

 As a potential alternative, the DL technique can also be applied in channel estimation.
-In \cite{8353153}, a denoising neural network, unfolded from the conventional iterative approximate message passing (AMP) algorithm, is utilized to estimate the transmitter-receiver channels of mmWave massive MIMO in the spatial domain (antenna space).
-In order to exploit the temporal correlation of time-varying channels, a deep CNN-based channel estimation framework has been proposed in \cite{8752012}.
+In \cite{8353153}, a denoising neural network, unfolded from the conventional iterative approximate message passing algorithm, is utilized to estimate the transmitter-receiver channels of mmWave massive MIMO in the spatial domain (antenna space).
+A deep CNN-based channel estimation framework has been proposed in \cite{8752012} to exploit the temporal correlation of time-varying channels.
 Moreover, a DNN architecture to jointly design the pilot signals and channel estimation module end-to-end has been proposed to avoid performance loss caused by separate design in \cite{ma2020data-driven}.

-As stated before, despite that the channel estimation and feedback modules are closely related, all the previous CSI feedback schemes assumed that the downlink channels are accurately known without channel estimation.
-In order to realize the complete CSI acquisition process and make the CSI feedback network robust to the errors generated by channel estimation, a joint channel estimation and feedback framework should be constructed.
+As stated before, despite that the channel estimation and feedback modules are closely related, all the previous CSI feedback schemes assume that the downlink channels are accurately known without channel estimation.
+To realize the complete CSI acquisition process and make the CSI feedback network robust to the errors generated by channel estimation, a joint channel estimation and feedback framework should be constructed.